Tomato Gravy | Red Sauce

 Thank you Debbie!
 I appreciate it.

 What a beautiful sauce (I guess I belong to team sauce haha)!
-I love the chunky veggies in it, and I love that you served it with orecchiette, one of my favourite types of pasta.
+I love the chunky veggies in it, and I served it with orecchiette, one of my favorite types of pasta.
 They pair so well with a chunky sauce!

 Thanks Eva.
 And no judgement about you calling it ‘sauce’. 😉 Yes, I love orecchiette too and how it captures the chunky gravy. 🙂